spoyntersmith/larastan/UPGRADE.md

 ## Upgrading to `3.0` from `2.x`

 This is a new major release with lots of breaking changes.

-Please read the following guide carefully.
+**Please first read PHPStan's 2.0 upgrade guide [here](https://github.com/phpstan/phpstan/blob/2.0.x/UPGRADING.md) carefully.**

 ### Correct return types for model relation methods
 ######  Likelihood Of Impact: High

-Normally PHPStan warns the users when a return type of method does not provide it's generic types.
+Normally PHPStan warns the users when a return type of method does not provide its generic types.
 For example, the following code will produce a PHPStan error:

 ```php
 class User extends Model